 6. Check Reference Accounts.
 It's important to check out reference accounts for WLAN vendors, as well as integrators or managed service providers you may opt to use as part of the implementation.
 Try to find accounts outside of the ones the vendor has hand-picked.
 You don’t want to be the first (or second) project for a new vendor or “wireless pro” to cut his or her teeth on.

 7. Don't Discount Cloud Wi-Fi.
 I’m not endorsing cloud-managed WLAN over traditional Wi-Fi, however it shouldn't be dismissed.
 Cloud WLAN management services are becoming plentiful, and vendors such as Meraki (Cisco) and Aerohive are fairly mature as cloud Wi-Fi providers with respectable customer bases.
 Other vendors are just getting started with cloud Wi-Fi; again, do your homework.

 Thankfully, it’s a buyer’s market for wireless networking right now.
 Shop smart, follow my advice, and good luck.

 [Get practical advice on essential components of a mobility and wireless strategy in Lee Badman's session, "Building The Next Generation Mobile Enterprise" at Interop Las Vegas March 31-April 4.
-Register today!]Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Register today!]Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio